HEADER-do-you-need-vaccines-to-travel-to-fiji-Credit-fijipocketguide.com© FijiPocketGuide.com

 E-coli (Traveller’s Diarrhoea)

 E-coli is a virus resulting from contaminated food and water.
 Precautions to take include boiling water for at least 10 minutes if the water is not from a safe source and washing hands regularly.
-See more tips for making sure you have access to safe drinking water in the 6 Ways to Make Sure the Water is Safe to Drink in Fiji.
+See more tips for making sure you have access to safe drinking water in our guide, Is the Water Safe to Drink in Fiji?

 Ciguatera